 Eight development wastes

 Discover what is often unnecessary at work.
 Waste is everything you could remove from a system to get the same (or better) result.
-This document shows a categorisation of wastes in software and hardware development.
+This document was developed in 2011 with teams in Sweden and shows a categorisation of wastes in software and hardware development.
 It should help you finding unproductive things, plus tips for removing them.

 History: The categorisation of waste (Japanese "Muda") has its origin in Lean Manufacturing (Shingo & Ohno) and Lean Software (Poppendiek).
 The Agile Manifesto knows the principle of maximizing the amount of work not done.